solid-bases/oop/Bricklayer/02_Data abstraction and encapsulation.md

 Its purpose is to prevent misuse of the data contained in a class.

-It is reached hiding the field containing the data and allow a controlled access through methods.
+It is reached hiding the field containing the data and allowing a controlled access through methods.

 Let's see an example on the `pattern` field of `GreyPattern` class: